streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 ### Persistence

-If a widget's function is not called during a script run, then none of its parts will be retained, including its value in session state.
-If you have assigned a key to a widget and you navigate away from that widget, its key and associated value in session state will be deleted.
+If a widget's function is not called during a script run, then none of its parts will be retained, including its value in `st.session_state`.
+If you have assigned a key to a widget and you navigate away from that widget, its key and associated value in `st.session_state` will be deleted.
 Even temporarily hiding a widget will cause it to reset when it reappears; Streamlit will treat it like a new widget.